STRUCTURAL DESIGN 2 - 2019/0

 - Reinforcement provision - types and sizes, maximum and minimum areas, cover, bar spacing.

-- Beams – restrained and unrestrained beams, local instability, lateral-torsional buckling
+- Beams – unrestrained beams, design for lateral-torsional buckling

-- Bolted and welded connections – basic behaviour of individual components and simple connections
+- Bolted and welded connections – basic behaviour of bolts and welds, analysis and design of simple steel connections

 |Assessment type||Unit of assessment||Weighting|